maxxiimo/coding-design/chp1-information-architecting.md

 A Mosaic of Information
 -----------------------

-To build our story we should first explore what it means to organize an applications information and function.
+To build our story we should first explore what it means to organize a websites information and function.

 > As a front end person, oftentimes taking the role of Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.

-\- [Chapter 1 Quote][]
+\- [Chapter 1 - The Front End Manifesto][Chapter 1 Quote]

 How does "organizing information and function" relate to storytelling?
 I like to think about it in terms of traditional mosaics.
 What is a mosaic if not a bunch of smaller things coming together to form a meaningful whole: